Community Education Opportunities

 It has been said that laughter is the best medicine.
 Actually, in most cases medicine is the best medicine, but laughter can be good for your health.
 Come learn how laughter reduces stress, boosts our immune system, aids in protecting our heart, and even burns calories.
 Also learn fun simple ways to add more laughter into your life.

 You may have heard about the health benefits of laughter including stress reduction, improved oxygen intake, boosted immune system and others.
 However, is there enough humor around us to get enough laughter throughout the day?
 Laughter yoga teaches anyone can laugh without relying on humor, jokes or comedy.
 Laughter Yoga is a unique laughing exercise routine which combines unconditional laughter with breathing exercises.
-Come learn laughing exercise that can get you to laugh anywhere anytime to gain the health benefits of laughing….And have fun!
+Come learn laughing exercises that can get you to laugh anywhere anytime to gain the health benefits of laughing….And have fun!

 (Laughter Yoga uses laughing exercises, not stretching exercises.
 No yoga mats needed.)

 We all know laughing is fun.
 But did you know it is good for your health?
 Laughing helps us relax, helps our moods to be happy, brings more air into our bodies, even helps our bodies fight off disease.
 However, is there enough humor around us to get enough laughter throughout the day?
 Laughter yoga teaches anyone can laugh without relying on humor, jokes or comedy.
 Laughter Yoga is a unique laughing exercise routine which combines laughter with breathing exercises.
-Come learn laughing exercise that can get you to laugh anywhere anytime to gain the health benefits of laughing….And have fun!
+Come learn laughing exercises that can get you to laugh anywhere anytime to gain the health benefits of laughing….And have fun!

 (Laughter Yoga uses laughing exercises, not stretching exercises.
 No yoga mats needed.)